 - Planning trees at West Seattle Orchard

-- Food distribution at White Center Food Bank
+- Food drives and hands-on distribution at White Center Food Bank

 - City of Seattle Adopt-A-Street Program